 Why do you need to clone USB drive?

 A USB flash drive or pen drive can be used for a lot of things.
-You can run portable version of programs and games, create Windows recovery disk, create Windows installation media, try open-source operating system, etc. Because it is cheap and convenient, many users have one or more USB drives for a certain purpose.
+It allows you to run portable version of programs and games, create Windows recovery disk, create Windows installation media, and try open-source operating system, etc. As it is cheap and convenient, many users have one or more USB drives for a certain purpose.
 Here comes an example:

 “Looking for a reliable and easy-to-use USB clone tool… I have two USB sticks in hand and I’d like to clone one of the USB (bootable) to the other (newly purchased) for upgrading.
 Is there any easy way to accomplish?
 I’m not so familiar with computer knowledge, so… Thanks in advance.”

-Since USB drive is very small, they are inclined to go missing.
-What’s more, with lots of times of plugin and plug-out, your USB drive can get infected by virus from a virus affected computer.
+Since USB drives are very small, they are inclined to go missing.
+What’s more, with lots of times of plug-in and plug-out, your USB drive can get infected by virus from a virus affected computer.
 To avoid data loss in these unexpected events, you can clone your USB drive as a backup copy.

-A clone is different than just copy and paste the files from one to another.
+A clone is different from just copying and pasting the files from one to another.
 Simply copying files may skip some crucial files, ending up the portable program corrupted or OS unbootable.
 A USB drive clone is much safer and quicker than just copy and paste.
 If you clone a bootable USB drive, the cloned one will remain bootable.

 Whether you want to upgrade your USB drive or make multiple bootable USB drives, you can use AOMEI Backupper to clone your bootable drive.
 You do not need to pay extra effort on the bootable drive, because this freeware takes care of it all.
 Before you start, please download the software.